 Anteater Behavior and Temperament

-Native to several countries in South American, lesser anteaters reside in trees and on forest floors.
+Native to several countries in South America, lesser anteaters reside in trees and on forest floors.
 They visit many nests each day in search of insects including ants and termites.
-Lesser anteaters spend much of their time climbing, aided by prehensile tails that help them move from branch to branch like a monkey.
-And although their sight is poor, anteaters have a well-developed sense of both smell and hearing.
+Lesser anteaters spend much of their time climbing, aided by prehensile tails, which help them move from branch to branch like a monkey.
+Although their sight is poor, anteaters have a well-developed sense of both smell and hearing.

 If threatened or attacked, anteaters will back up against a tree or grab onto a branch with their tail and defend themselves with their claws.
 Anteaters also have another line of defense: a liquid that is four times more potent than a skunk's scent.
 When this substance is sprayed from the animal's anal glands, it stops predators in their tracks.
 Anteaters also mark their territory with spray, making them horrid housemates.

-Lesser anteaters are not social; they prefer to live alone without other anteaters or pets.
-For this reason, most pet owners purchase young, hand-raised baby anteaters, adapted to humans.
+Lesser anteaters are not social; they prefer to live alone, away from other anteaters and pets.
+For this reason, most pet owners purchase young, hand-raised baby anteaters, whose parents have adapted to humans.
 However, tame adult anteaters are not a walk in the park either, as they can damage furniture with their claws and urinate and defecate on your belongings.

-In the wild, lesser anteaters spend half of their life in trees, so they need ample climbing opportunity when kept in captivity.
-Sturdy tree branches and mounted poles—offered both indoors and outdoors—should be strong enough to hold the weight of this animal and offered in varying diameters for the health of the muscles in its feet (similar to birds).
+In the wild, lesser anteaters spend half of their time in trees, so when kept in captivity, they need ample climbing opportunities.
+Sturdy tree branches and mounted poles—offered both indoors and outdoors—must be strong enough to hold the weight of this animal.
+Provide them in varying diameters for the health of this animal's foot muscles (similar to birds).